Issafalcon/neotest-dotnet/README.md

 neotest-dotnet requires makes a number of assumptions about your environment:

-1. Omnisharp-LSP is installed and active in the current buffer
-2. The `dotnet sdk` that is compatible with the current project is installed and the `dotnet` executable is on the users runtime path (future updates may allow customisation of the dotnet exe location)
+1. The `dotnet sdk` that is compatible with the current project is installed and the `dotnet` executable is on the users runtime path (future updates may allow customisation of the dotnet exe location)
-3. The user is running tests using one of the supported test runners / frameworks (see support grid)
+2. The user is running tests using one of the supported test runners / frameworks (see support grid)
-4. (For Debugging) `netcoredbg` is installed and `nvim-dap` plugin has been configured for `netcoredbg` (see debug config for more details)
+3. (For Debugging) `netcoredbg` is installed and `nvim-dap` plugin has been configured for `netcoredbg` (see debug config for more details)

 # Installation